About the Center

-The Center for Volga German Studies is now located in Suite 300 of the new Concordia University Library.
-The Grand Opening of this new space was held on 24-25 October 2009.
+The Center for Volga German Studies is located in Suite 300 of the Concordia University Library at 2800 NE Liberty St., Portland, OR 97211.

 The Center preserves and exhibits these collections as far as it is practicable.
 The Center operates and maintains a central archive of these materials.
 The Collections of the CVGS are open to the public, but do not circulate. >>learn More

 The Center for Volga German Studies is owned and operated by Concordia University - Portland.
 It is managed by a director who is appointed by the provost of Concordia University.